shashankms9/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_11.md

 6. For the next command, you need the URL of your `policies` container and the `SAS token` values you added to your text editor previously.
 Replace the tokenized values in the following command, and then run it from the Azure Cloud Shell command prompt.

    - `<your-function-app-name>`: Replace with your Function App name, which you copied in the previous step.
-   - `<your-policies-container-url>`: Replace with the default hostname of your API app that you copied into a text editor previously.
+   - `<your-policies-container-url>`: Replace with the `policies` container URL you copied into a text editor previously.
    - `<your-storage-account-sas-token>`: Replace with the `SAS Token` of your Storage account, which you copied into a text editor previously.

    ```powershell